-Specializing in Lincoln Vehicle Repair & Service in Lakewood, Arvada & Westminster
+Specializing in Lincoln Vehicle Repair and Service in Lakewood, Arvada, and Westminster

 Lincoln cars and SUVs make up their own luxury division of Ford Motor Company.
 Focused on premium craftsmanship, with style and comfort.
 Pickering’s Auto Service will help you maximize your Lincoln vehicle’s health, keeping your life in motion.

 Lincoln Service & Maintenance

 To keep your Lincoln running as smoothly and reliably as the day you brought it home, be sure to have it serviced regularly with one of Pickering’s ASE Certified expert technicians.
 Pickering’s Auto Service has provided Lincoln service and maintenance in the Denver area for over 40 years.
 We keep up-to-date on the newest Lincoln models built today while never letting go of our strong knowledge of older models.

 To keep your Lincoln in the best possible working condition, our maintenance services include:

 - Timing Belt Replacement

 All vehicles need repairs at one time or another and Lincolns are no exception.
 Hoses, gaskets and belts will harden and crack due to temperature fluctuations and age.
 The clutch, brakes and tires are also normal wear items.
 Keeping up with these types of repairs will help save you time and money in the long run.
 Some of the most common repairs our technicians see are: